 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 Our Blessed Mother was called “Full of Grace.”
 All her daily actions were sanctified.
-She never ceased to live and act with the God’s life and love.
+She never ceased to live and act with God’s life and love.
 Holy Mary, Mother of God, pray for us sinners, now and at the hour of our death.

 From St. Alphonsus Liguori, The Glories of Mary, Discourse VIII, on the Assumption of Mary:

-“It is certain, as the holy Council of Trent has defined, that Mary never committed any sin, not even the least; not only she has never lost divine grace, never bedimmed it, but she has never kept it unemployed; she never did an action that was not meritorious; she never said a word, or had a thought, or drew a breath, that was not directed to the greatest glory of God; in a word, she never relaxed or stopped one moment in her onward course to God; she never lost anything through negligence, for she always corresponded with grace with all her power, and loved God as much as she could love him.
-‘Oh Lord,’ she now says to him in heaven, ‘if I have not loved thee as much as thou dost merit, at least I have loved thee as much as I could.’”
+“It is certain, as the holy Council of Trent has defined, that Mary never committed any sin, not even the least; not only she has never lost divine grace, never bedimmed it, but she has never kept it unemployed; she never did an action that was not meritorious; she never said a word, or had a thought, or drew a breath, that was not directed to the greatest glory of God; in a word, she never relaxed or stopped one moment in her onward course to God; she never lost anything through negligence, for she always corresponded with grace with all her power, and loved God as much as she could love Him.
+‘Oh Lord,’ she now says to Him in Heaven, ‘if I have not loved Thee as much as Thou dost merit, at least I have loved Thee as much as I could!’”